opensvc/docs.opensvc.com/source/howto.ha.rst

 Best practice for heartbeat infrastructure:

-*   Try to configure an even number of heartbeats
+*   Try to use more than 2 heartbeat links
-*   Try to configure one heartbeat on a dedicated LAN
+*   Try to mix heartbeat drivers
 *   Don't use the same LAN twice for heartbeat
 *   Don't use LANs with a common point of failure
+*   Try to configure one heartbeat on a dedicated LAN

 Installation
 ============